y3llowcake/inl/README.md

 Premise:
 1. Run an arbitrary shell command.
-2. Wait for a filesystem event in the current working directory.
+2. Wait for a file-system event in the current working directory.
 3. Goto 1.

 ## Installation